 Profile: Varian Medical Systems Inc (VAR.N)

-The Company's brachytherapy operations design, manufacture, sell and service advanced brachytherapy products, including VariSource HDR afterloaders and GammaMed HDR/PDR afterloaders, BrachyVision brachytherapy treatment planning system, applicators and accessories.
-Brachytherapy also develops and markets the VariSeed LDR prostate treatment planning system and the Vitesse software for real-time treatment planning for HDR prostate brachytherapy.
+The Company's ARIA information system is an information management system and database that records and verifies radiotherapy treatments carried out on the linear accelerator, records and stores patient data relating to chemotherapy treatment.
+Qumulate is its cloud-based software technology that collects and analyzes machine performance data in a radiation therapy department and allows users to compare their machine performance data and trends against a community of users' data.
+The Company manufactures and sells Acuity, a simulator that uses amorphous silicon imaging technology.
+Its brachytherapy operations design, manufacture, sell and service advanced brachytherapy products, including VariSource HDR afterloaders and GammaMed HDR/PDR afterloaders, BrachyVision brachytherapy treatment planning system, applicators and accessories.
+Brachytherapy also develops and markets the VariSeed LDR prostate treatment planning system and the Vitesse software for treatment planning for HDR prostate brachytherapy.

 Varian Medical Systems Inc